-Remember you can use any colour combination you like but I do like the contrast of a darker upper body with a lighter under body as seen in so many natural aquatic insects.
+Remember you can use any colour combination you like but I do like the contrast of a darker upper body with a lighter underbody as seen in so many natural aquatic insects.

 Again make plenty of turns over the silk as the last thing you want to happen is for the silk to pull free.
 At this point fill in any gaps or remove any hollows in the underbody.

 Take the strands of silk in each hand with the hook inverted. i.e. dark in the right and lighter in the left hand.
-Before you take your grip of death on the silk I suggest that you wet it with a bit of spittle. this is easilly done by wetting the thumb and forefingers of each hand and stroke the strands with the wetted fingers.
+Before you take your grip of death on the silk I suggest that you wet it with a bit of spittle. this is easily done by wetting the thumb and forefingers of each hand and stroke the strands with the wetted fingers.
 This will stop the fine fibres of the silk springing out and will actually help you to handle the material easier.

 The darker silk goes under the hook shank as you are looking at it and the lighter over the top.

 Remember do not let go of the material or try to swap hands.